jo/sync-tank/distributed-migration-strategies/index.md

 }
 ```

 To sum up this discussion, introducing format-requirements on schemaless databases opens up a space between purely implicit schemas and rigidly explicit ones, providing greater flexibility when it comes to specifying and changing schema definitions.
-This way, we can better find the sweet spot between data consistency and flexibility that we see fit for our projects.
-Storing the schema version of each document in the document paves the way for implementing schema migrations, which we will now turn our attention to.
+This allows us to pick the sweet spot between data consistency and flexibility that we see fit for our projects.
+Storing the schema version of each document in the document itself paves the way for implementing schema migrations, which we will now turn our attention to.

 ## If it ain't broke, don't fix it